 Here, probability tree includes probability for an event “Automation succeeds”.
 This is a key probability for our analysis: although automation project being a success is given a fairly strong probability, here 80 %, we have to account for unexpected events which cause the automation project to fail (OMG!), and represent them with a (rough) probability of 20 %.

 Then we assign probability for outcomes of “Number of metro cars”, which is actually a decision, not an event.
 It is included in the probability tree to illustrate the way probability calculation can be fitted to be a tool for decision making analysis.
-While doing probability analysis we can change the amount of metro cars by switching the 100 % probability to some other choice, and get an instant update for eventual target metrics probability which we have chose to be passengers / hour.
+While doing probability analysis we can change the amount of metro cars by switching the 100 % probability to some other choice, and get an instant update for eventual target metrics probability which we have chosen to be passengers / hour.

 Third probability is given for range of outcomes of being able to operate metro with certain train intervals.
 Here we have different intervals for different scenarios: 90 and 120 seconds are being given equal probability (50 %) of being maximum interval in scenarios where automation succeeds.
 If metro automation does not succeed, we anticipate being able to operate metro in 120 or 150 second intervals, because of higher amount of manual labour (driver) needed.